 The easiest way to check if your blaster is capable of slam fire is by attempting it.
 Make sure your gun is fully loaded, then hold the trigger while continuously priming the gun.

-You can buy DIY kits for specific blasters that allow you to install parts to enable slam-fire.
+You also can buy DIY installation kits for specific blasters that allow you to install parts to enable slam-fire.

-Some Nerfers don't like slam fire, but it's one of those things that's just a fun option to have.
-It will not make or break a Nerf battle, but it can add another element to liven things up.
+Some Nerfers don’t like slam fire, but it’s one of those things that’s just a fun option to have.
+It will not make or break the outcome of Nerf gun game, but it can add another element to liven things up.